rickrollrumble/pluralsight-go-fundamentals/README.md

 A variable can be declared at the package level and remain unused.
 But within a function, unused variables will result in errors.

 Go passes arguments by values, not reference.
+It can be overriden by using pointers.
+When a value without the `&` is passed to a function, a copy of the input value is made, operated upon, and returned.
+The original value remains unchanged.

+However, when the address to a variable is passed with the `&variableName` notation, the value at the location is changed directly.

+### Environment Variables
+These are settings on your working system.
+Can be obtained using `os` package.